osankur/pono/README-rt.md

 The semantics considered by Pono is the following: each atomic step is a combination of a discrete transition, followed by an arbitrary delay.
 (A dummy edge is added at initial locations to allow starting the run with a delay).

-The timed automaton semantics is built upon the given input `.vmt` file when option `-ta` is given.
+The timed automaton semantics is built from the given input `.vmt` file when option `-ta` is given.
 One needs to use an SMT solver supporting linear theory of reals e.g. cvc5.
 For instance,